 SMITHVILLE, Mo. — The injuries have piled up in recent weeks for Platte County, and minus the team’s leading scorer for the first time this season, the Pirates’ lengthy winning streak came to a difficult and frustrating end.

 Smithville made an early goal stand up in a 1-0 victory Thursday at Smithville High School, ending Platte County’s 15-game winning streak and putting at least some doubt into the Suburban Conference Blue Division title race.
-The Pirates entered still without junior forward Aleah Dixon and senior co-No. 1 goalkeeper Grace Neece, and junior Riley Smith, who had scored in all but two games this season, sat out due to a toe injury.
+The Pirates entered still without junior forward Aleah Dixon and senior co-No. 1 goalkeeper Grace Neece, and junior Riley Smith, who had scored in all but four games this season, sat out a second straight game due to a toe injury.

 Without the team’s creative engine in midfield, Platte County started slow and only managed one shot on goal, which came late in the second half.